dektronics/printalyzer-densitometer/README.md

 with the complete circuit schematics, bill-of-materials, and PCB layouts.

+_**The hardware design is currently marked as Revision C, and has a variety of changes intended to go into the final pre-production device.**_

 ### Software
 The "software" directory contains all the source code for the firmware that runs on the hardware.

+_**The software is still designed to run on Revision B hardware, because Revision C prototypes have not yet been constructed.
+Once they are available, the software will be updated accordingly.**_

 ### Models
-The "models" directory contains any CAD models and related resources necessary to physically assemble the project.
+The "models" directory contains any CAD models and related resources necessary to physically assemble the device.

 ## License
 Individual directories will contain LICENSE files as needed, with relevant